All-Weather and Indoor Activities in Greymouth – Perfect for a Rainy Day!

 1. Ride the TranzAlpine Train Through Arthur’s Pass

 Often ranked as one of the most scenic train journeys in the world, the TranzAlpine is an unforgettable trip.
-The four-hour train ride goes from the rugged rainforest wilderness of Greymouth to farming plains of Christchurch, passing through commanding alpine landscape in the Arthur’s Pass National Park.
+The four-hour train ride goes from the rugged rainforest wilderness of Greymouth to the farming plains of Christchurch, passing through commanding alpine landscape in the Arthur’s Pass National Park.
 Even if the weather isn’t ideal, you can still observe the breathtaking scenery from the comfort of the train carriages with panoramic windows.
 Treat yourself to local cuisine and regional wines from the cafe carriage in between watching the braided rivers, lakes and bush-clad mountains go by.
+Book your journey or find out more information on Viator or Tripadvisor.

 Location: Greymouth Train Station, 164 MacKay Street, Greymouth.

 An exhilarating ride and good muddy fun, especially in the rain, On Yer Bike is a 4WD off-roading park with quad bikes, 4WD buggies and a Hagglund all-terrain vehicle.
 One of our favourite options is the Bush & Bog Track, which is a self-drive adventure across kilometres of native forest with waterfalls and farmland tackling all kinds of terrain between rocky stream beds to thick mud.
 There are also options for families with young children, like the Hagglund experience – an all-weather all-terrain ex-military vehicle that can plough through even the most extreme landscapes!
-See more tours like this in the 10 Things to Do in Greymouth with Kids.
+Check out more offerings from On Yer Bike on Viator or Tripadvisor.
+Plus, see more tours like this in the 10 Things to Do in Greymouth with Kids.

 Location: 511 State Highway 6, Coal Creek, approximately 6km (4 miles) from Greymouth town centre.